-Analysis of changes to the regulatory framework over the last three decades and the response to the financial crisis, allows us to conclude that a number of key points have driven transformation of financial regulation in Italy:
+Analysis of changes to the regulatory framework over the last three decades and responses to the financial crisis allows us to conclude that a number of key points have driven transformation of financial regulation in Italy.

 Credit and financial markets have experienced liberalisation where entry barriers have been substantially removed.
 The Italian case was probably harsher due to its previous regulatory style, based on entry barriers and on selected authorisation to diversify business and distribution channels.
-As seen in our paper, with the adoption of the first Bank Directive (1985) and the application of Basel 1 proposals (1988), the style of banking supervision changed from structural to prudential.
-The purpose of regulation (1993 Banking Act, article 5) was not only finalised to maintain financial stability, but also to promote a higher level of efficiency.
+As seen in our paper, with adoption of the first Bank Directive (1985) and the application of Basel I proposals (1988), the style of banking supervision changed from structural to prudential.
+The purpose of regulation (1993 Banking Act, article 5) was not only to maintain financial stability, but also to promote a higher level of efficiency.

-The concentration process accelerated in terms of size: between 1990 and 1995 total assets of the 5 largest banks was around 30%; in 1999 this value rose to 48%.
-At the same time with liberalisation of the banking system, the number of branches increased by about 40% from 1996 to 2008 (figure 3).
-Lending activity distribution confirms the small share of Southern regions that received a small portion of resources, ranging from 15 to 18 per cent of total loans.
+The concentration process accelerated in terms of size: between 1990 and 1995, total assets of the five largest banks were around 30%; in 1999 they rose to 48%.
+At the same time, with liberalisation of the banking system, the number of branches increased by about 40% in the period 1996 to 2008 (Figure 3).
+Lending activity distribution confirms the small share of southern regions that received a small portion of resources, ranging from 15 to 18 per cent of total loans.

-The liberalisation of the banking market and the introduction of capital requirements, calibrated on risk weighted assets, allowed credit institutions to increase their risk appetites under the assumption that risk management metrics were able to catch risk factors.

-The introduction of capital requirements was aimed at reducing the risk appetite of banks in the cases where their profitability is not able to pay back the cost of capital.
+The liberalisation of the banking market and the introduction of capital requirements, calibrated on risk weighted assets, allowed credit institutions to increase their risk appetites under the assumption that risk management metrics could capture risk factors.
+The introduction of capital requirements was aimed at reducing the risk appetite of banks in cases where their profitability could not pay back the cost of capital.
 In fact, until 1996, only credit risk unexpected losses were assumed to be covered by the capital requirement.
-Banks were induced to increase their financial propensity, chiefly the proprietary trading exposures in sovereign bonds, without any capital absorption, since the market risk element was calculated out of the 1988 Capital Accord (Basel 1).
+Banks were induced to increase their financial propensity, chiefly proprietary trading exposures in sovereign bonds, without any capital absorption, since the market risk element was calculated out of the 1988 Capital Accord (Basel I).

-Prudential supervision design introduced regulatory arbitrage causing banks change behaviour to save capital by securitising loans and mortgages.
+Prudential supervision design introduced regulatory arbitrage, causing banks to change behaviour to save capital by securitising loans and mortgages.
 Some banks used securitisations and other credit transfer operations too aggressively in order to benefit from the possibilities offered by the new techniques to remove risky exposures from their balance sheets and to reduce the cost of capital.

-Therefore, the banking business model significantly changed from an originate-to-hold model to an originate-to-distribute one.
-Italy's asset securitisation market developed much later than in the US, originating with the introduction of a specific law and the launch of the single European currency.
-The growth in euro-denominated securitisations started in 2000 and accelerated strongly from the end of 2004 onwards; at the end of 2006 the annual net flows of asset-backed securities issuance in Italy was around 23 per cent of total securitised assets in the euro area.
-An increase from 1.9% in 2000 to 7.1% in 2006 was seen in the level that Italian banks held securitised mortgages to households.
+Thus, the banking business model changed from an originate-to-hold model to an originate-to-distribute one.
+Italy's asset securitisation market developed much later than in the US, beginning with the introduction of a specific law and the launch of the single European currency.
+The growth in euro-denominated securitisations started in 2000 and accelerated strongly from the end of 2004.
+At the end of 2006 the annual net flow of asset-backed securities issued in Italy was around 23 per cent of total securitised assets in the euro area.
+An increase from 1.9% in 2000 to 7.1% in 2006 was seen in the level of securitised mortgages to households held by Italian banks.